schmodd/forecast.py/README.md

 - prettytable

 ## configuration
-you have to enter valid entries for:
+you have to setup a few things (in the script) before running:
 ```
 API_KEY=''
 LAT=''